 Although you will feel discomfort initially, it will get easier week by week.
 The doctor will give oral medications to help with the pain.
 In around ten days, the doctor will remove your surgical drains and monitor any signs of infections.

 You can resume your regular activities after two weeks, but with some restrictions.
 You can’t do any heavy lifting and too much movement but can perform regular activities like driving and small house chores.
 Also, to ensure proper healing, you will need to take short walks around the house after every few hours.
 It will help reduce the risk of blood clots.
 All in all, the full results will be visible in around six months.

 A tummy tuck is considered elective surgery and is one of the most popular cosmetic surgeries available.
 However, it is not risk-free.
 As long as you get the surgery from an accredited surgeon, you shouldn’t need to worry.
 All the safety precautions should be taken care of.
 Besides, a tummy tuck is not covered by many insurance companies.
 You will likely need to pay the whole amount out-of-pocket.
 In all things considered, you should have an easy and hassle-free procedure.
-If you want to know more about the popular medical tourism destinations, consider reading our article on the best countries for medical tourism.
+You can check our Tummy Tuck Surgery in Mexico: Is it worth it? article for more details.